 According to USAID, Global Development Alliances (GDAs) are the Agency’s “premiere model for public-private partnerships, helping to improve the social and economic conditions in developing countries and deepen USAID’s development impact.”
 Since 2001, USAID has created more than 1,500 such partnerships across nearly every industry to expand its reach and capacity.
 MCSP plays a key role in assisting numerous GDAs to deliver lifesaving care to women and children around the world:

-Survive & Thrive: Professional Associations, Private Sector and Global Health Scholars Saving Mothers, Newborns and Children is a unique and historic global development alliance (GDA) to improve survival rates for women and children around the world.
-MCSP provides management support to the alliance, which will mobilize U.S. obstetric, pediatric and midwifery professional associations alongside the United States Agency for International Development (USAID), private sector, and civil society organizations in a first of its kind partnership to improve the quality of facility-based maternal, newborn and child health services to reduce preventable maternal and child deaths.
-The American Academy of Pediatrics, American College of Nurse-Midwives, American College of Obstetricians and Gynecologists, Johnson & Johnson, Laerdal Global Health, NICHD, Jhpiego, Save the Children, and MCHIP have signed on to the partnership initiated by the USAID to increase the availability of high-quality, high-impact maternal, newborn and child health services in health facilities around the world.
+Survive & Thrive: Professional Associations, Private Sector and Global Health Scholars Saving Mothers, Newborns and Children was a unique and historic global development alliance (GDA) to improve survival rates for women and children around the world.
+MCSP provided management support to the alliance, which mobilized U.S. obstetric, pediatric and midwifery professional associations alongside USAID, the private sector, and civil society organizations in a first of its kind partnership to improve the quality of facility-based maternal, newborn and child health services to reduce preventable maternal and child deaths.
+The American Academy of Pediatrics, American College of Nurse-Midwives, American College of Obstetricians and Gynecologists, Johnson & Johnson, Laerdal Global Health, NICHD, Jhpiego, Save the Children, and MCHIP signed on to the partnership initiated by the USAID to increase the availability of high-quality, high-impact maternal, newborn and child health services in health facilities around the world.
 To learn more about the alliance, click here.